All Episodes

 He's already done that.

-What what what what's the problem with this?
+What's the problem with this?

-So Wallace says, so at this point, from what you uh know, do you believe that in fact he has violated the law and violated the Constitution?
+So Wallace says, so at this point, from what you know, do you believe that in fact he has violated the law and violated the Constitution?

 Stop the tape.

-How about trying to find out if Al Qaeda is talking to anybody in this country about a future hit?
+How about trying to find out if al-Qaeda is talking to anybody in this country about a future hit?

 The answer to my question as to breaking the law and violating the Constitution?